HeronSky/Saturn_Static/README.md

-# SkyVault: A Static Deployment of Saturn Planet Altitude Chart
+# SkyVault: Celestial Variation Chart

 **SkyVault** is an improved version of [Saturn](https://github.com/HeronSky/Saturn), offering easier deployment with static web pages.
 It now supports **dark mode** and automatically adjusts chart times based on your local timezone.